 The RA/Partial BSSID field of the NDP CTS shall be generated as described in 8.9.1.1 (NDP CTS).
 The Duration field in the NDP CTS frame shall be set to the same value as the Duration field from the received RTS frame, adjusted by subtraction of aSIFSTime and the NDPTxTime required to transmit the NDP CTS frame, where NDPTxTime is calculated according to 9.3.2.4a.1 (RID update).

-An S1G STA that receives an NDP CTS frame shall follow the rules described in this subclause for CTS frame reception if any of the following conditions are satisfied:

-—The value of the Address Indicator field is equal to 0 and the value of the RA/PBSSID field indicates that the S1G STA is not the intended receiver of this frame.

-—The value of the Address Indicator field is equal to 1, and the value of the Early Sector Indicator field is equal to 0, and the value of the RA/PBSSID field is not equal to the PBSSID of the AP with which the non-AP STA is associated.

-—The value of the Address Indicator field is equal to 1, and the value of the Early Sector Indication field is equal to 1, and the value of the RA/PBSSID is equal to the PBSSID of the AP with which the non AP- STA is associated.

 An S1G STA that receives an NDP CTS frame should disregard the value of the Duration field of the NDP CTS frame if any of the following conditions are satisfied:

 —The value of the Address Indicator field is equal to 1, and the value of the Early Sector Indicator field is equal to 0, and the value of the RA/PBSSID field is equal to the PBSSID of the AP with which the non-AP STA is associated to.

-—The value of the Address Indicator field is equal to 1, and the value of the Early Sector Indicator field is equal to 1, and the value of the RA/PBSSID is not equal to the PBSSID of the AP with which the non-AP STA is associated.
+—The value of the Address Indicator field is equal to 0, and the value of the RA/PBSSID indicates that the STA is the intended receiver of this frame, and the frame is received during the intervals of time negotiated with the UL-Sync capable AP (see 9.46.1 (Sync frame transmission procedure for uplink traffic)).

-An S1G AP that receives an NDP CTS frame with a value of the Address Indicator field equal to 1 shall compare the value of the RA/PBSSID field with its own PBSSID value for the purpose of checking that any of the conditions listed above are satisfied.

 9.42g.4 TXOP-based sectorization operation